Get help from your local team

 - Restorative Justice

 In partnership with Warwickshire Police and other agencies, Victim Support is helping victims of crime access a bespoke restorative justice service.
 Restorative justice is a process that brings together people harmed by crime with those responsible for the harm.
 This communication, using experienced facilitators, enables everyone affected by the crime to repair the harm and find a positive way forward.
-To make a referral or for general enquiries, please email us.
+To make a referral or for general enquiries about restorative justice, please email us.

 Someone we’ve helped